MITgcm/MITgcm/doc/phys_pkgs/seaice.rst

-   :varlink:`SEAICE_ALLOW_JFNK`, #define, enable use of JFNK rheology solver :varlink:`SEAICE_ALLOW_KRYLOV`, #define, enable use of Krylov rheology solver :varlink:`SEAICE_ALLOW_TEM`, #undef, enable use of the truncated ellipse method (TEM) and coulombic yield curve :varlink:`SEAICE_ALLOW_FULLMC`, #undef, enable use of Mohr-Coulomb yield curve with shear flow rule :varlink:`SEAICE_ALLOW_MCE`, #undef, enable use of Mohr-Coulomb yield curve with elliptical plastic potential :varlink:`SEAICE_ALLOW_TD`, #undef, enable use of Teardrop and Parabolic Lens yield curves with normal flow rules :varlink:`SEAICE_LSR_ZEBRA`, #undef, use a coloring method for LSR solver
+   :varlink:`SEAICE_ALLOW_JFNK`, #define, enable use of JFNK rheology solver :varlink:`SEAICE_ALLOW_KRYLOV`, #define, enable use of Krylov rheology solver :varlink:`SEAICE_ALLOW_TEM`, #undef, enable use of the truncated ellipse method (TEM) and coulombic yield curve :varlink:`SEAICE_ALLOW_MCS`, #undef, enable use of Mohr-Coulomb yield curve with shear flow rule :varlink:`SEAICE_ALLOW_MCE`, #undef, enable use of Mohr-Coulomb yield curve with elliptical plastic potential :varlink:`SEAICE_ALLOW_TD`, #undef, enable use of Teardrop and Parabolic Lens yield curves with normal flow rules :varlink:`SEAICE_LSR_ZEBRA`, #undef, use a coloring method for LSR solver